sri-geospace/atmosense-abcgan/README.md

 After downloading the tutorials, install the required packages listed in tutorials/requirements.txt using pip.
 You can then start Jupyter Lab and load the tutorial notebook tutorial/demo.ipynb.

+## Running the tutorials on Binder

+You can run the tutorial notebooks at any time on [Binder](https://mybinder.org/v2/gh/sri-geospace/atmosense-abcgan/HEAD?labpath=tutorials%2Fdemo.ipynb).
+A Docker container will be automatically created with the abcgan package and tutorials.

 ```cmd
 abcgan-cmd download tutorials